Cornelii/TIL/Django&Flask/Django_basic.md

-## VII. files, which are like css, js, and, img, importing in c9
+## VII.
+Static files, which are like css, js, and, img.
 According to Django template Grammer!